How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 Keep the final copy of the Petition for yourself.

-Save the post office receipt(s) showing delivery.
+SSave the post office receipt(s) showing delivery.
 They are proof of any documents you serve by mail.
-For any hand-delivered documents, the person who served them must sign a "Declaration of Service."
-Use the form at the end of this packet.
+For any hand-delivered documents, the person who served them must sign a "Declaration of Personal Service."
+Use the form in this packet.

 The Record - In about a month, you will get a copy of the documents and decisions from your administrative hearing and BOA review (if any).
-There should be information about how to get a copy of a written transcript (a typed-out version of the hearing itself, including testimony of witnesses).
+There should be information about how to get a copy of a written transcript (a typed-out version of the hearing itself, including any witness testimony).
 You should get the transcript if you think the facts in the decision are not correct.
 You may not need the transcript if you agree with the facts as written.
 If you are low-income, you will not have to pay for the transcript.

-The State's Representative - An Assistant Attorney General (AAG) will represent DSHS.
+The State's Representative - An Assistant Attorney General (AAG) will represent DSHS or HCA.
 The AAG will send you a "Notice of Appearance" with his/her name, address, and phone number.
-After you get this notice of appearance, you must send a copy of any further papers that you file with the court to this AAG.
+After you get this notice of appearance, you must send this AAG a copy of any further papers you file with the court.
 This is your first chance to try and settle the case with the state's lawyer (the AAG.)
 Call her/him and talk about why you think the administrative decision is wrong.
 The AAG might contact you as well.
-The AAG represents DSHS.
+The AAG represents DSHS or HCA.
 S/he cannot give you legal advice.

-The Trial: Proceeding if Settlement Fails - If you are unable to settle your case, it will go to trial (unless you decide to dismiss it).
+The Trial - If you are unable to settle your case, it will go to trial (unless you decide to dismiss it).
 You need to go to the court on the scheduled date and tell the judge why you think you should get the relief you have asked for. ("What is in the Petition?" #7 has examples.)
-The burden is on you to prove DSHS was wrong.
+The burden is on you to prove DSHS or HCA was wrong.
 If you can, review the laws that apply to your case, especially RCW 34.05.570 (1) and (3).
 Tell the judge why you believe the law and/or rules support your claim.
-You will not be able to bring witnesses or introduce new evidence.
-The judge will base the decision on the evidence presented at the administrative hearing by both you and DSHS and the reasons that you have given the judge as to why you believe you should win.
+You cannot bring witnesses or introduce new evidence.
+The judge will base the decision on the evidence presented at the administrative hearing by both you and DSHS or HCA and the reasons you have given the judge why you believe you should win.

 Some lawyers offer a free consultation and advertise this in the yellow pages of your local phone book.
 Sometimes lawyers will take these types of cases because if they win the case they can get attorneys' fees from the losing party (the State).